shreyakoley020102/shreyakoley020102/README.md

 <!-- - 🔭 I’m currently focusing on how to improve my skills
 - 🌱 I’m currently learning: Web Development (Backend)
 - :computer: Just few months back, I completed my internship as a TA at Coding Ninjas!
-- 😕 Often I am spotted, craving for ice creams or staring at memes(mostly being explained) -->
+- 😕 Often I am spotted, applauding underrated South Indian films (and boasting about them) or craving for ice creams or staring at memes(mostly being explained)
+-->

 - 🔍 Searching for peace